datagouv/hydra/README.md

 ## Architecture schema

-The architecture for the ful workflow is the following:
+The architecture for the full workflow is the following:

 ![Full workflow architecture](docs/archi-idd-IDD.drawio.png)